Bioconductor/BBS/Doc/Set-up-propagation-HOWTO.md

     ```
     install.packages("BiocManager", repos="https://cran.r-project.org")

-    library(BiocManager)    # This displays the version of Bioconductor
-                            # that BiocManager is pointing at.
+    ## This displays the version of Bioconductor that BiocManager is pointing
-    BiocManager::install()  # This installs the BiocVersion package.
-Make
-                            # sure its version matches Bioconductor version.
+    ## at.
+Make sure that this is the same as the version of Bioconductor to
+    ## propagate.
+    library(BiocManager)

     ## IMPORTANT: Do this ONLY if BiocManager is pointing at the wrong version
     ## of Bioconductor.
-This will happen if you are installing R for the devel
-    ## builds during the devel cycle that runs from Spring to Fall (these
-    ## builds use the same version of R as the release builds).
-    BiocManager::install(version="devel")  # see IMPORTANT note above!
+    BiocManager::install(version="devel")
     ```

 - Install the most current version of the biocViews package: